-No more signing up for classes and waiting to take them, just to have them cancelled at the last minute.
-Our online classes are done on the student's schedule, and the student has complete control over where and when they take them.
+No more signing up for classes and waiting to take them, just to have them canceled at the last minute.
+Our online classes are done on the student’s schedule, and the student has complete control over where and when they take them.

-Also known as computer based training (CBT), distance learning, or e-learning, online training is a form of instruction that takes place completely on the internet.
-It involves a variety of multimedia elements, including graphics, audio, video, and web-links, which all can be accessed through one's internet browser.
+Also known as computer-based training (CBT), distance learning, or e-learning, online training is a form of instruction that takes place completely on the internet.
+It involves a variety of multimedia elements, including graphics, audio, video, and web-links, which all can be accessed through one’s internet browser.
 These elements are used in lieu of traditional classroom components.

-Online training is generally self-paced and customizable to suit an company's specific learning needs.
+Online training is generally self-paced and customizable to suit a company’s specific learning needs.
 Therefore, online training can be conducted at almost any time and place, provided there is a computer with high-speed internet access.
 This makes this form of training convenient for the user, who can modify their training to fit into their day-to-day schedule.

 To use online training, users should have a basic knowledge of computers.
-This should include, but is not limited to, the ability to use a mouse, of which involves knowing the difference between left-click and right-click.
+This should include but is not limited to, the ability to use a mouse, of which involves knowing the difference between left-click and right-click.
 Advanced computer users will be able to use our eLearning system to its full capacity.

 Class C Operator Training